Ruth V. Hemenway: Northern Expedition

 After Sun’s alliance with the Communist Party and Chiang Kai-shek’s control over the Nationalists, armies led the “Northern Expedition”, which was a march to Canton that passed over Fukien in the process.
 Hemenway described this event when she wrote, “We awoke one morning late in June 1929, to the sound of rapid gunfire all around us, screaming in the street, and the quick slamming together of shop fronts.
 Nurses came running, breathless and frightened,” (113).

-Hemenway spent thirteen years in Min Valley, a rural area within Fukien nearby the city of Foochow, and lived in Nanking for a year working as a surgeon in the Methodist hospital.
+Hemenway spent thirteen years in Min Valley, a rural area within Fukien nearby the city of Fuzhou, and lived in Nanjing for a year working as a surgeon in the Methodist hospital.
 Her time in the countryside significantly altered her religious beliefs and opinions on the medical and political problems in China during this period.
-After imperialist Japan invaded China in 1937, Hemenway worked in Chungking until 1941 and then went to Shanghai before leaving for the United States.
+After imperialist Japan invaded China in 1937, Hemenway worked in Chongqing until 1941 and then went to Shanghai before leaving for the United States.
 She studied at the Hague Maternity Center in Jersey City, New Jersey before practicing medicine in Sharon, Pennsylvania.
 Eventually, Hemenway moved back to Northampton, Massachusetts and adopted four Chinese children.
-She died on July 9, 1974 at 80 years old.
+She died on July 9, 1974, at 80 years old.